tinamayswinkels/sbe/_projects/automative-centre-of-excellence.md

 SBE was the ESD Consultant and Accredited Green Star Professional on the project, collaborating closely with Gray Puksand Architects from the project pitch right through to the completion of construction.
 The Useable Floor Area is 11,328 m&sup2;.

+The building contains office spaces, teaching spaces and a large series of state of the art workshops and facilities designed to teach automotive industry apprentices about every stage of car development, maintenance and repair.&nbsp; There is even a large truck dyno located on the south side of the facility.

 The design features many innovative ESD&nbsp; initiatives designed to increase the comfort and efficiency of the building.&nbsp; They include:

 * BATISO style activated thermal mass floor slabs&nbsp; decided to help maintain thermal neutrality within occupied spaces.